Tardo/OdooTerminal/README.md

 | View selected 'res.partner' record | `view res.partner 4` |
 | Install module | `install mymodule` |

-> Note the usage of quotes when use parameter with spaces.
+> Notice the usage of quotes when use parameters with spaces.

 ---